Jan Styka: The Crucifixion

 In 1910 Styka painted a portrait of esteemed pianist and Polish statesman, Ignacy Jan Paderewski, which is now at the National Museum of Poland in Poznań.
 Previously, near the end of the 19th century, Paderewski had commissioned Styka to paint what would become his most famous work internationally.
 Originally entitled "Golgotha" (the Aramaic name for the site of Christ's crucifixion), the painting became known simply as The Crucifixion.
 This piece is an enormous panorama standing 195 ft long by 45 ft in height.

-The Crucifixion has a fascinating history.
 Upon its commission in 1894, Styka travelled to Jerusalem to prepare sketches, and to Rome, where his palette was blessed by Pope Leo XIII.
 The painting was unveiled in Warsaw to great success on June 22, 1897.
 It was shown in many of the great cities of Europe, before making its way to America, to join the 1904 St. Louis Exposition.

 The painting was seized when Styka's American partners failed to pay the customs taxes, and was considered lost for nearly forty years.
 In 1944 the painting was found, rolled around a telephone pole and badly damaged, having languished in the basement of the Chicago Civic Opera Company for decades.

 Acquired by American businessman, Hubert Eaton, the painting was restored by Jan Styka's son, artist Adam Styka.
 It is on display in the Hall of the Crucifixion at Forest Lawn Memorial Park Cemetery in Glendale, California.

 In 2005–2006 the painting underwent a massive restoration as part of Forest Lawn's centennial celebration.
 It currently is shown, except on Mondays, on the hour, except 1:00 p.m., from 10 a.m. to 4 p.m..
-It features a new, state of the art guided light show and narrated presentation written by biblical scholar Timothy Kirk.
+It features a new, state of the art guided light show and narrated presentation written by biblical scholar and filmmaker Timothy Kirk.